tablet6/TrafficSignClassifier/writeup_template.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are seven German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web:

 ![alt text][image2] ![alt text][image3] ![alt text][image4]
 ![alt text][image5] ![alt text][image6]